 Focus on the Why

 Congratulations!
-You’ve now got a comprehensive understanding of how to create and stick to a budget.
-Remember, budgeting is not about restriction, but about aligning your spending with your values and goals.
-It’s about making your money work for you, rather than the other way around.
+A comprehensive understanding of creating and maintaining a budget is now in place.
+Budgeting isn’t about restriction—it’s about aligning spending with values and goals.
+It’s making money work for individuals, rather than the reverse.

 Related articles